LloydLab/Data-Stroage-and-Managment/instructions/backups.md

 **Scenario 2: Accidental Deletion**

-1. Check RDS trash/snapshots (if available)
+1. Check RDS trash/snapshots
-2. Restore from external hard drive backup
+2. Restore from external hard drive backup (if available)
-3. Restore from OneDrive backup if needed
+3. Restore from OneDrive backup if needed (if available)